Safety Tips for Home Sellers

 FOR BUYERS: “Be patient during your home search.
 It may take time to find a home you love.
 Once you do, however, be ready to move forward quickly.
 Get pre-approved for a mortgage, be prepared to make a competitive offer from the start, and know that a shortage in inventory could mean you’ll enter a bidding war.
 Calculate just how far you’re willing to go to secure a home and lean on your real estate professional…”

 FOR SELLERS: “Realize that, in some ways, you’re in the driver’s seat.
 When there’s a shortage of an item at the same time there’s a strong demand for it, the seller is in a good position to negotiate the best possible terms.”

-The 2021 housing market is going to remain strong – so if you are buying, selling, or both – remember that you can do so with confidence!
+The 2021 housing market is going to remain strong.
+If you are buying, selling, or both – you can do so with confidence!
 Contact a Warren Agent for information about you market.

 Mortgage Rates and Affordability – Why does it matter to you?

 According to NAR’s research economist Nadia Evangelou, 30-year fixed mortgage rates increased to 2.79% from 2.65% last week.
 Buyers should not be discouraged since the inflation is subdued, so if you are thinking about buying now is a good time to begin your search with a Warren Real Estate agent.

 Jobs are still a concern.
 Experts believe that both employment and inflation will pick up later this year.
 Why are experts so confident?
 Businesses are re-opening all over the country and the US is making large steps forward in dealing with the pandemic.
 These events will create market stimulation and will cause an increase in prices.
 This will increase mortgage rates slightly.
 NAR is forecasting the 30-year mortgage rate to average 2.9% and 3.0% in the first and second quarter of 2021, respectively.